SiobanL/Umons/README.md

 # Umons files:
-These repository contain all umons projects as TPs or projects for bac 1 info.
+These repository contain all Umons projects as TPs or projects for bac 1 info. 🖥💻🪐🌌
-🖥💻🪐🌌

 - ### I-TP of Algo I (Python)
     - [x] Serie 1 to 13